aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/technical-articles/1d-barcodes-with-optional-exception-message-in-case-of-wrong-code-text/_index.md

 ---
-title: 1D Barcodes with Optional Exception Message in Case of Wrong Code Text
+title: 1D Barcodes with Optional Exception Message in Case of Incorrect Text
+linktitle: Set Optional Exception Message
 type: docs
 weight: 120
+feedback: BARCODECOM
 url: /java/1d-barcodes-with-optional-exception-message-in-case-of-wrong-code-text/
 ---

-{{% alert color="primary" %}}

 The BarCodeBuilder.setThrowExceptionWhenCodeTextIncorrect method is only used for 1D barcodes.
-It allows developers to choose what happens if the code text used when generating a barcode is not valid.
+It allows developers to choose what happens if the barcode text used when generating a barcode is not valid.
 There are two choices:

-- Filter the code text and generate with allowed characters.
+- Filter out the input text and generate a barcode with allowed characters
-- Throw an exception.
+- Throw an exception

-{{% /alert %}}

-If the code text is incorrect and the value for the ThrowExceptionWhenCodeTextIncorrect property is set to true, an exception is thrown.
-Otherwise, the code text is corrected to match the barcode's specification, with the following exceptions:
+If the barcode text is incorrect and the value for the ThrowExceptionWhenCodeTextIncorrect property is set to true, an exception is thrown.
+Otherwise, the barcode text is corrected to match the barcode specification, with the following exceptions:

-- An exception is always thrown for the Databar symbology if the code text is incorrect.
+- An exception is always thrown for the Databar symbology if the barcode text is incorrect.
-- An exception is never thrown for AustraliaPost, SingapurePost, Code39Extended, Code93Extended, Code16K, Code128 symbologies, even if the code text is incorrect.
+- An exception is never thrown for AustraliaPost, SingapurePost, Code39Extended, Code93Extended, Code16K, Code128 symbologies, even if the barcode text is incorrect.

 The code below shows how to use the method.